AranParrish/streaming-data-project/README.md

 1. Fork and clone this repo
 2. Store your Guardian API key in your AWS Secrets Manager.
 Assign the name of this secret to the global variable "SECRET_NAME" and the key to the global variable "SECRET_KEY".

-### Cloud deployment

-1. Deploy the code as part of your application (e.g. as an AWS Lambda function).
+3. Deploy the code as part of your application (e.g. as an AWS Lambda function).
 The entry point is the function streaming_data, but you will need to include the remainder of the code as this function uses other helper functions to run as well as global variables.
-2. Pass your search_term and message_broker_ID to the streaming_data function.
+4. Pass your search_term and message_broker_ID to the streaming_data function.
 You can optionally pass the date_from argument (as a datetime or a valid ISO 8601 format date string) and/or the exact_match argument (boolean).

 After successfully executing, your search results will be stored in an AWS SQS queue named "guardian_content_queue" with the passed in message broker ID.
 Any errors will be logged, as will info on each successful stage.

-### Local deployment

-TBD